-Grid in Transition: Implementation of Contracted Renewables
+Grid in Transition: -Implementation of Contracted Renewables

-Through an annual request for proposals, NYSERDA solicits bids from eligible new large-scale renewable resources and procures Renewable Energy Certificates (RECs) and Offshore Renewable Energy Certificates (ORECs) from these facilities.
-This Outlook included approximately 9,500 MW of new contracted renewable resources, including 4,262 MW of solar, 899 MW of land -based wind, and 4,316 MW of offshore wind.
-The addition of these resources to the existing system representation provides insights regarding their impact on system performance in the future.
+Through an annual request for proposals, NYSERDA solicits bids from eligible new large-scale renewable resources and procures Renewable Energy Certificates ("(RECs")) and Offshore Renewable Energy Certificates (ORECs) from these facilities.
+The "Contract Case" evaluated in this This Outlook adds included approximately 9,500 MW of new contracted renewable resources, including 4,262 MW of solar, 899 MW of land-based wind, and 4,316 MW of offshore wind. -The addition of these resources to the Baseline Caseexisting system representation provides insights regarding their impact on system performance in the future.

-The analysis performed focuses on transmission congestion and how patterns change through time when New York State contracted renewable projects are added to the system.
-It is important to note that neither case models' generation additions or retirements beyond what was included in the 2021-2030 Comprehensive Reliability Plan or what has been contracted by the state.
+The analysis performed focuses on transmission congestion and how patterns change through time and aswhen New York State contracted renewable projects are added to the system. -It is important to note that neither case models models' generation additions or retirements beyond what was included in the 2021-2030 Comprehensive Reliability Plan or what has been contracted by the Statestate.